Top 10 Reasons the U.S. Economy Won't Collapse

 Iceland's economy collapsed in 2008.
 Its banks had defaulted on $62 billion of foreign debt.
 They had used the debt to finance foreign acquisitions.
 But Iceland's entire gross domestic product was only $14 billion.
 When the banks defaulted, foreign investors fled.
 Within a week, the krona lost half its value.
 The stock market dropped 95 percent.
 That's when almost every business in Iceland went bankrupt.

 Although the Great Depression wasn't a collapse, it was close.
 GDP fell by half.
 Global trade dropped almost two-thirds.
 Unemployment was 25 percent.
 What caused it?
 Government actions turned a recession into a depression.
 First, the Fed used contractionary monetary policy like raising the fed funds rate to protect the gold standard.
-Congress cut back on spending as soon as the New Deal got the economy back on its feet.
-That contractionary fiscal policy brought back the depression in 1937.
+Congress cut back on spending as soon as the New Deal got the economy back on its feet and that contractionary fiscal policy brought back the depression in 1937.
 It didn't end until the military build-up to World War II, but we aren't headed for a second Great Depression.